Kachinga-JS/CS535-resources/p2/README.md

 * Semester: Fall 2021

 # Overview
 This is the Java program code based on improving the already existing Inverted Index MapReduce of words appearing by counting the number of times the word occurs in a given file to reduce the output and also documents with the highest count are listed first since they are likely to be more relevant of a large dataset of documents using the Hadoop MapReduce.
-Notably, the java program is run on the Adhoc cluster with 32 0r more onyx nodes than the time taken to run on the pseudo-distributed mode on one onyx node.
+Notably, the java program is run on the Adhoc cluster with 32 0r more Onyx nodes than the time taken to run on the pseudo-distributed mode on one onyx node.